-Like many other cities using the mesh solution, Ripon’s contract focused on providing wireless broadband access to first responders within the city’s 8 square miles.
+Like many other cities using the mesh solution—developed by MeshNetworks, which Motorola bought last year—Ripon’s contract focused on providing wireless broadband access to first responders within the city’s eight square miles.

-However, the 2.4 GHz network also is being used to provide supervisory control and data acquisition information for the city’s water utility, automatic vehicle location for city vehicles and backhaul for surveillance video of Ripon parks and bike paths, said Rick Rotondo, director of marketing for Motorola’s mesh-networking products group.
+However, the 2.4 GHz network also is being used to provide SCADA information for the city’s water utility, automatic vehicle location for city vehicles and backhaul for surveillance video of Ripon parks and bike paths, said Rick Rotondo, director of marketing for Motorola’s mesh-networking products group.

 Ripon Police Chief Richard Bull said Ripon would consider a 4.9 GHz mesh solution for public safety when that product becomes widely available.
 He said the new wireless data network contract is worth $550,000.